federal-geospatial-platform/fgp-metadata-proxy/scripts/pycsw-2.2.0/README.rst

 pycsw is Open Source, released under an MIT license, and runs on all major platforms (Windows, Linux, Mac OS X).

-For more information on pycsw, please read the docs at http://pycsw.org/docs for more information.
+For more information on pycsw, please read the docs at http://pycsw.org/docs.
 For information on this version of pycsw, please read its document file.